t16h05008/SysDynPy/README.md

 ## Installation

-The easiest way is to install the package from PyPi: TODO upload
+The easiest way is to install the package from PyPi:

     pip install --upgrade pip
     pip install SysDynPy